Medicare Part D - Prescription Drug Plans

 First, generally speaking, you can only enroll during a 53 day window at the end of the year between October 15th and December 7th.
 If you miss this window you will not be able to enroll until the next year.
 (There are exceptions for this general rule - please contact us if you would like to see if you can enroll or change plans.)

 Secondly, if you choose not to enroll, but then later change your mind and enroll into a plan, Medicare will assess a 1% penalty for each month that you could have been enrolled but chose not to.

-- Plans differ.
-In 2016 there are 13 different companies offering a total of 24 plans in the Idaho region.
+Plans differ.
+In 2019 there are 9 different companies offering a total of 26 plans in the Idaho region.
 Each plan may differ in the following areas:

-- Monthly premium - the monthly premium for the plan coverage.
+Monthly premium - the monthly premium for the plan coverage.

-- Annual deductible - the amount you must spend out of pocket before the plan begins to pay.
+Annual deductible - the amount you must spend out of pocket before the plan begins to pay.

 Copays and coinsurance - the amount you pay for your prescriptions.

 Drug formulary - the list of prescriptions the plan covers.